CRW405/REU-HPC-Research/README.md

 - Stampede3 Supercomputer
 - University of Texas at Austin (UT)
 - Oklahoma City University (OCU)
-- Rosalia Gomez - Education and Outreach Directorate at TACC and REU Program Coordinator
+- Dr. Rosalia Gomez - Education and Outreach Directorate at TACC and REU Program Coordinator
 - Dr. Chun-Yaung Lu (Albert) - Research Associate at TACC and Mentor
 - Dr. Yinzhi Wang (Ian) - Research Associate at TACC and Mentor
 - Bobby Reed - Professor at OCU